donfushii/donfushii/README.md

 <p align="center">
   <a href="#-who-i-am">Who i am</a> •
 	<a href="#-people-who-see-my-profile">Views</a> •
-	<a href="#-My-big-project">Projects</a>
+	<a href="#-my-projects">Projects</a>
 </p>
 <br/>

 ## • Who i am?

 **_1. Im a user like anyone else, you can call me Fushii. ^^_**
-> Alert: Currently I really like using the programming language "Python" & "LUA".
+> [!]: Currently I really like using the programming language "Python" & "LUA".
 I have several projects in these languages that haven’t been released yet.

 **_2. Would you like to contact me?_**
-> Alert: You can Add me on Discord at [@donfushii](https://discord.com/users/1226985025224970261) Or simply click on the image below to reach me.
+> [!]: You can Add me on Discord at [@donfushii](https://discord.com/users/1226985025224970261) Or simply click on the image below to reach me.

 <br/><br/>